 4. How rubbish the UK is in comparison to France.
 Brighton is small and boring with ugly beaches, the Cotswolds *vomit noises*, the Lake District would do for a weekend but is pretty dull and grey.
 Generally, the UK is too green.

 Short soliloquy about a trip to Mexico he’d gone on with his ex and kids and the value of guide books when choosing restaurants in foreign countries.

 5. A list of his six top world cuisines.
 1. French obviously, 2.
 Italian (I said it wasn’t my favourite and got told that’s because I’m only thinking about pasta.
 I should try other Italian food), 3.
 Lebanese, 4.
 Japanese (there’s more than sushi, he was kind enough to inform me.
 Really the Japanese are quite good cooks).
 And so on.

 6. The history of western Europe: where apparently the only real thing with any impact was the relationship between France and England; every other country is peripheral.
 Also, England stopped Europe uniting under Napoleon, which is what Europeans really wanted.
-We’re trying to do the same thing with Brexit.
+We’re trying to do the same thing with Brexit apparently.

-7. Then he started to explain to me the history and politics of a place that I lived in for many years.
-At this point I was way past being offended and was just struggling to hold back the laughter.
+7. Then he started to explain to me the history and politics of a country that I’d lived in for many years and he’d never been to.
+At this point, I was way past being offended and was just struggling to hold back the laughter.
 I did try to speak here though and tell him what I thought about this place, but he told me I was wrong and continued with his explanation.

-As I left, I could hear an indignant frenchman stuttering behind me about how crazy I was.
+As I left, I could hear an indignant Frenchman stuttering behind me about how crazy I was.
 And when I got home, I had a message on my phone telling me, ‘Tu es folle, ma pauvre.’
-Patronising to the last.
+Offensive to the last.